herbsleb-group/hackathon-planning-kit/_pages/planningkit.md

 There are a number of guides available that cover specifics about those topics (e.g. <a href="https://www.wildapricot.com/articles/how-to-plan-an-event">https://www.wildapricot.com/articles/how-to-plan-an-event</a>).

 Our hackathon plannking kit is meant to extend the basic event planning guidelines and provide insight into the specifics of Hackathons as compared to other time-bounded co-located events.
-Find out more about our hackathon planning kit through the following pages:
+Learn more about our hackathon planning kit through the following pages:

 <ul>
   <li><a href="{{ relative_url }}/hackathon-planning-kit/key-questions">Key Questions</a></li>